 Aerate the water

 Fish depend upon dissolved oxygen in the water for survival.
-You could have an excellent filtration system, but if you don’t have an air bubbler with an efficient pump system, the inhabitants of your tank are at risk of suffocation as the gas exchange in the aquarium is bound to be low.
+You could have an excellent filtration system, but if you don’t have an air bubbler with an efficient pump system, your fish are at risk of suffocation as the gas exchange in the aquarium is bound to be low.

 While the air bubbles generated do add oxygen to the water, the contribution is almost negligible.
 The primary way the water replenishes its oxygen levels is through the transfer that occurs at the surface.
 When the oxygen levels in the water drop, oxygen from the atmosphere makes its way into the water through gas exchange.
 However, the exposure is limited, and thus, the transfer is prolonged.